tarwn/lessthandot-hugo/blogs/content/posts/2008-11-24-sql-server-precision-and-scale-problems.md

   - Microsoft SQL Server

 ---
-Many people are confused about SQL Server&#8217;s precision and scale.
+Many people are confused about SQL Server's precision and scale.
 This is unfortunate because choosing the correct values for precision and scale is critically important when you perform math operations using the decimal/numeric data type.
 The point of this blog is to explain how SQL Server determines the data type for math operations, and the order in which conversions occur.

 For example: